ondrovic/servpro-gatsby-test-project/src/README.md

 **This project will run on port `dev:8000`**

-This repo is a minimal reproduction of the Gatsby features required for this project, formulated to run on CodeSandbox.
+This repo is a minimal reproduction of the Gatsby features required for this project.

 You will be able to create a plugin inside `src/plugin/index.ts`, and the most used APIs from Gatsby's Plugin System are supported.